 Due to the short-term nature of the current receivables, their carrying amount is considered to be the same as their fair value.

-The exposure of the Company to credit risk and impairment losses in relation to trade receivables is reported in note 6 of the financial statements.
+The exposure of the Company to credit risk and impairment losses in relation to trade receivables is reported in Note 6 of the separate financial statements.

-The carrying amounts of the Company's trade receivables are denominated in Euro.
+The carrying amount of the Company's trade receivables is denominated in Euro.